sixth-sensei/sixth-sensei.github.io/posts/thm/posts/agentsudo.md

 ![userflag](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/4c6d734e-7fc8-4ef0-88ae-f816b5446990)

-We can see another image file `Alien_autopsy.jpg` in this directory, let's download it on our machine by serving the directory with `http.server`
+We can see another image file `Alien_autospy.jpg` in this directory, must be the real alien picture agent C was referring to in his message to agent J. Let's download it on our machine by serving the directory with `http.server`

 ![alien_image](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/eb73ee11-1e6a-4011-b616-44970e8a802d)